Rumyra/blog-rumyra/src/posts/2017-01-25-codevember-review.md

 - review
 - audio-api
 status: published
+layout: post.html
+image: superConcen.jpg
+summary: "I wrote this back in December, then hopped in a campervan and travelled round Australia and barely opened my laptop."
 ---

-_I wrote this back in December, then hopped in a campervan and trvelled round Australia and barely opened my laptop.
+_I wrote this back in December, then hopped in a campervan and travelled round Australia and barely opened my laptop.
 It's probably still worth releasing tho_ 👉

 Firstly let's go over the last few - here's the inspiration: